Chthon (novel): Reception

+Galactic Journey lambasted it as "terrible" and "an odious turd", and noted that its "premise (is) fundamentally implausible".

 Structure

-The structure of the novel is described by Anthony as a double hexagon.
+Anthony has described the structure of the novel as a "double hexagon".
 There are six sections each divided into two parts.
 Aton Five's time in prison forms the major framework and constitutes one of the parts in each section.
 The other part includes flashbacks or flashforwards to parallel events in Aton's past or future.